jadwigo/SimpleForms/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8 COLLATE=utf8_unicode_ci;
 </pre>

 You may also save data into a CSV file.
 Just like the `insert_into_table` field, create a field for `insert_into_csv` and specify a filename of file you would like entries appended to.
 If file doesn't exist, SimpleForms will attempt to create it for you.
-The CSV file is attempted to be created at the root of your Bolt (2.0) installation, however, you can attempt to save it below the root (e.g. `../myCSV.csv`) or in a subdirectory.
+The CSV file is attempted to be created at the root of your Bolt (2.0) installation, however, you can attempt to save/use a file below the root (e.g. `../myCSV.csv`) or in a subdirectory.

-If you use Pardot, you can also setup a pardot FormHandler and then assign its URL to a `send_to_pardot` field.
-Data will be sent through a cURL request.
-Make sure to use the same FormHandler URL type - HTTP or HTTPS (TLS/SSL) - as used on your form page.
+If you use Pardot, you can also setup a pardot FormHandler (see Pardot documentation) for your form and then assign its URL to a `send_to_pardot` field.
+In the Pardot FormHandler configuration, fields must be correctly mapped from field names in your form's YAML configuration to Pardot fields.
+Ensure that fields which you set to be required in Pardot are also required in the SimpleForm config.
+Form data will be transmitted through a cURL request.
+Make sure to use the same FormHandler URL type - HTTP or HTTPS (TLS/SSL -- preferred) - as used on your form page.

 special log fields